Behistun inscription: Similar reliefs and inspiration

 The Anubanini rock relief, dated to 2300 BC, and made by the pre-Iranian Lullubi ruler Anubanini, is very similar in content to the Behistun reliefs (woodprint).

 The Anubanini rock relief, also called Sarpol-i Zohab, of the Lullubi king Anubanini, dated to c.
 2300 BC, and which is located not far from the Behistun reliefs at Sarpol-e Zahab, is very similar to the reliefs at Behistun.
-The attitude of the ruler, the trampling of an enemy, the lines of prisoners are all very similar, to such extent that it was said that the sculptors of the Behistun Inscription had probably seen the Anubanini relief beforehand and were inspired by it.
+The attitude of the ruler, the trampling of an enemy, the lines of prisoners are all very similar, to such extent that it is speculated that the sculptors of the Behistun inscription had probably seen the Anubanini relief beforehand and were inspired by it.
 The Lullubian reliefs were the model for the Behistun reliefs of Darius the Great.

 The inscriptional tradition of the Achaemenids, starting especially with Darius I, is thought to have derived from the traditions of Elam, Lullubi, the Babylonians and the Assyrians.

+However, the Behistun does not directly depict any battle, and describes the campaigns with a formulaic brevity.
+Similar to earlier inscriptions, Behistun stresses the connection between victories and divine approval.
+Selective geographical patterns, dates, and statistics serve to enhance the inscription's credibility.